 What if My Full and Final Offer is Rejected by Creditor?

 Do not worry, if your offer of a full and final settlement is rejected by a creditor, Obviously a creditor wants as much money as possible and you want to settle the debt at a lower figure.
 Very rarely will a full and final offer be accepted immediately.
 As soon as your full and final offer is rejected, write to the creditor and show them why they should accept your offer.
-Search this site for more full and final offer information.
+Search this site for more u003cstrongu003efull and finalu003c/strongu003e offer information.